 What is the colour of Potassium ferric oxalate and what is its melting point?

-Crystallization is the process through which a solid form is formed, where the atoms or molecules are highly organized into a structure called a crystal.
+Crystallisation is the process through which a solid form is formed, where the atoms or molecules are highly organised into a structure called a crystal.

 What is called “seeding”?

-In some cases crystallization does not occur, if crystal of same substance is added to the saturated solution induce crystallization.
+In some cases, crystallisation does not occur, if the crystal of the same substance is added to the saturated solution then it induces crystallisation.
 This is called seeding.

 Give the relation between specific conductivity and resistance of a solution?